DannyRRios/CEH-Lab-11/README.md

 This is a screenshot of the final step I completed!

 <h2>Description</h2>
 This lab was focused on session hijacking that can be used to act as a MITM attack or being able to control your machine.
-First we hijacked a session using Zed Attack Proxy (ZAP).
-We then intercepted HTTP traffic using bettercap and Hetty.
-After we did that we then practiced being able to detect session hijack attacks through Wireshark.
+First, I hijacked a session using Zed Attack Proxy (ZAP).
+Then I intercepted HTTP traffic using bettercap and Hetty.
+After I did that I then practiced being able to detect session hijack attacks through Wireshark.
 This lab was pretty easy and wasn’t too hard to grasp.
 <br />